ulrimi/original-bmad/original-bmad/README.md

+This is a reduced, portable directory you can paste into any project and start directing your LLM to use by adhering to the workflows/complete-bmad-process-flow.md.
+Customize as you see fit.

+Below is the original readme from which this was distilled from: https://github.com/bmad-code-org/BMAD-METHOD/blob/main/docs/user-guide.md

 # BMAD Universal Base Framework

 A **project-agnostic foundation** for creating specialized BMAD Method implementations.
 This base framework provides the core BMAD methodology with story-driven development for any technology stack or domain.